 Joy Park in North St Paul (near Silver Lake) had been sampled in 1990 and I. scapularis was not collected in three rounds of sampling.
-The same general area of Joy Park was re-sampled in 2007, 2008 and 2009.
-In 2007 we had removed a total of ten I. scapularis larvae from two mammals in Joy Park in two rounds of sampling.
-In 2008 we collected another three nymphs from one mammal.
-In both years it was possible that additional I. scapularis could have been collected but neither park was sampled in our final, third round.
+The same general area of Joy Park was re-sampled in 2007, 2008, 2009, and 2010.
+In 2007 we had removed a total of ten I. scapularis larvae from two mammals and in 2008 we collected another three nymphs from one mammal.
+In both years it was possible that additional I. scapularis could have been collected but the park was not sampled in our final, third round.
 In 2009 we sampled Joy Park for all three rounds and again collected I. scapularis (35L; 1N) from six of the twelve total mammals collected.
-Zero of the twelve mammals were collected in our third round of sampling.
+Zero of those twelve mammals were collected in our third round of sampling.
+In 2010 we sampled for two rounds and did not collect any I. scapularis from the total of four mammals collected.

-Priory Preserve was a previously unsampled area of Ramsey County and a trapline was set during all three rounds in 2009.
-Zero mammals were collected from the Preserve in 2009 so any degree of tick establishment remains unknown.
+Priory Preserve (NE corner of Maplewood) was a previously unsampled area of Ramsey County and a trapline was set during all three rounds in 2009.
+However, zero mammals were collected so any degree of tick establishment remained unknown.
+In 2010 we sampled the Preserve for two rounds and collected one I. scapularis larva, found on one of the nine total mammals collected in the Preserve.